Diegorro98/usbipd-win-wiki/Tested-Devices.md

 #  Device Test Procedure

+## Preparation
-**Preparation:** Before testing new devices, please configure your machine and verify your setup with at least one other known good device.
+Before testing new devices, please configure your machine and verify your setup with at least one other known good device.

+### Verify WSL version
-## Verify WSL (from a Windows prompt)
+(from a Windows prompt

-- [ ] `wsl --list --verbose` Verify that you are running as WSL version 2
+- [ ] `wsl --list --verbose`
+  Verify that you are running as WSL version 2
 ```
   NAME      STATE           VERSION
 * Ubuntu    Running         2